January 1, 2026

 Visit NPHub to explore preceptor availability, connect with a real human advisor, and take the first step toward a stress-free clinical experience.

 You don’t have to figure it out alone.
-We’re here to help you match with a preceptor who supports your goals, your education, and your future as a provider.
+We’re here to help you match with a preceptor who supports your goals, your education, and your future as a provider and taking action early protects your time, your momentum, and your confidence as you move closer to completing each required Rotation.

 Because your time matters.
 Your training matters.
 And your future as a nurse practitioner?
 That starts with the right clinical rotation.